On the Walsh and Fourier-Hadamard Supports of Boolean Functions From a Quantum Viewpoint

-so the total amount of combinations will be:
+so the total number of combinations will be:

-What remains is to analyse which are the possible $i$'s, which is the task of the $\vp$ function.
+The only thing left to do is to analyse which are the possible values for $i$, which is the task of the $\vp$ function.
+Given $i\leq k \leq r$, the previous expression is nonzero if and only if $i\leq k$ and $r/2+e(i)-i\leq r-k$, that is, $i\geq k-r/2+e(i)$.
 If $k < r/2$, then it is trivial that $i$ can range between $0$ and $k$.
-If $k = r/2$, then it almost the same similar situation, with the slight difference that $i$ cannot be $0$, as then there would have to be $(r/2) + 1$ ones in the last $r/2$ positions.
+If $k = r/2$, then it is almost the same situation, with the slight difference that $i$ cannot be $0$, as then there would have to be $(r/2) + 1$ ones in the last $r/2$ positions.
 However, if $k > r/2$, then the maximum range we can achieve is from $k-(r/2)$ to $r/2$.
 This is not always possible, as if $r/2$ is odd, then $i = (r/2)+1$ is even and it would not balance our set.
 The same happens with our lower bound and the parity of $k-(r/2)$.
-If it was even, then it would be impossible to balance our set with $i = k - (r/2)$. \end{proof}
+If it were even, then it would be impossible to balance our set with $i = k - (r/2)$, so we must adjust the limits of our range in the $\vp$ function accordingly. $\square$ \end{proof}

 As we can see, the formulae get incredibly complicated when the set lacks structure.

-So we will begin by considering cases where there is some organization to be found.
+\begin{remark} Let $f:\f{2}{n}\to\f{2}{}$ be a Boolean function such that its support $S = \supp(f)$ satisfies the conditions of Proposition \ref{indepmas1pr}.
+Then, if $f$ is not balanced---which again is always the case if $n>3$--- we have that both the Fourier--Hadamard and Walsh supports are a disjoint union of $b(S)$ affine spaces with $C(S)$ as their underlying vector space.
+Therefore, their total size will be $2^n - b(S) 2^{n-r}$, where $b(S)$ is as shown in Proposition \ref{indepmas1pr} and $r$ is the rank of $S$. \end{remark}

+We will focus now on functions whose support has a certain structure.
+There are many known ways of determining the Fourier--Hadamard and Walsh supports of Boolean functions by decomposing them.
+A summary of these situations can be found in \cite{bfc}, where, in particular, we can find that, given two pseudo-Boolean functions, $\psi$ and $\vp$, in $\f{2}{n}$, then, $\widehat{\vp\otimes\psi} = \widehat{\vp}\times\widehat{\psi}.$ Also, we know that $\widehat{\vp\times\psi} = \widehat{\vp}\otimes\widehat{\psi}/2^n,$ where $\otimes$ stands here for the Kronecker product.
+We will proceed to do a similar thing, but using a different construction based on the $0$-kernel of the function.
+We will first highlight the idea with an example.